greenerservices/greenerservices.github.io/app/principles/actions/1c-choose-appropriate-interventions-to-achieve-policy-intent.md

   parent:  1.
 Understand the problem and policy intent
 ---

-Government can make a whole range of interventions, from.
-Further reading in gov as a system.
+Government can make a whole range of interventions to achieve policy goals, ranging from things like connecting and collaborating through to funding, forecasting, regulating and delivering services.

-Government as a System Toolkit, Policy Lab
+Policy Lab's [Government as a System Toolkit](https://openpolicy.blog.gov.uk/2020/03/06/introducing-a-government-as-a-system-toolkit/) describes a full suite of 56 'actions' that government can take.

-## Lead Roles
+### Likely Lead Roles

-Policy, policy design
+Policy, policy design, service design

 * * *